Alzheimer’s and Art Therapy: Nurturing Creativity and Expression

 • Art therapy plays a role in enhancing creativity and memory recall, providing an alternative way to express emotions and memories, and overcoming verbal communication barriers.

-• The art therapist facilitates the therapeutic process by creating a safe and supportive , encouraging clients to tap into their subconscious through art, and having training in artistic techniques, emotional expressions, and therapy evaluation.
+• The art therapist facilitates the therapeutic process by creating a safe and supportive environment, encouraging clients to tap into their subconscious through art, and having training in artistic techniques, emotional expressions, and therapy evaluation.

 Understanding Alzheimer’s Disease